-We can show that given a permutation ordering, there exists a permutation diagram consistent with the ordering that satisfies the conditions in Lemma~\ref{lem:rightanglerep}. \begin{corollary} Let $G=(X, Y; E)$ be a connected bipartite permutation graph defined by permutation orderings $\prec_{1}$ and $\prec_{2}$.
-If the first vertex in $\prec_{1}$ belongs to $X$, then $G$ can be represented by a permutation diagram such that the orderings of the $x$-coordinates on $\ell_{1}$ and $\ell_{2}$ are consistent with $\prec_{1}$ and $\prec_{2}$, respectively, and that $\xcor_2(x)=\xcor_1(x)+1$ for $x\in X$ and $\xcor_2(y)=\xcor_1(y)-1$ for $y\in Y$. \end{corollary} \begin{proof} Since $G$ is connected, the last vertex in $\prec_{1}$ belongs to $Y$, the first vertex in $\prec_{2}$ belongs to $Y$, and the last vertex in $\prec_{2}$ belongs to $X$.
+We can show that for every permutation ordering of a connected bipartite permutation graph, there exists a permutation diagram consistent with the ordering that satisfies the conditions in Lemma~\ref{lem:rightanglerep}. \begin{corollary} Let $G=(X, Y; E)$ be a connected bipartite permutation graph defined by permutation orderings $\prec_{1}$ and $\prec_{2}$.
+If the first vertex in $\prec_{1}$ belongs to $X$, then $G$ can be represented by a permutation diagram such that the orderings of the $x$-coordinates on $\ell_{1}$ and $\ell_{2}$ are consistent with $\prec_{1}$ and $\prec_{2}$, respectively, and that $\xcor_2(x)=\xcor_1(x)+1$ for every $x\in X$ and $\xcor_2(y)=\xcor_1(y)-1$ for every $y\in Y$. \end{corollary} \begin{proof} Since $G$ is connected, the last vertex in $\prec_{1}$ belongs to $Y$, the first vertex in $\prec_{2}$ belongs to $Y$, and the last vertex in $\prec_{2}$ belongs to $X$.

 By Lemma~\ref{lem:rightanglerep}, $G$ can be represented by a permutation diagram $D'$ in which $\xcor_{2}(x)=\xcor_{1}(x)+1$ for $x \in X$ and $\xcor_{2}(y)=\xcor_{1}(y)-1$ for $y \in Y$.
 Let $\prec'_{1}$ and $\prec'_{2}$ be the permutation orderings corresponding to $\ell_{1}$ and $\ell_{2}$, respectively, in this diagram $D'$.
 Lemma~\ref{lem:uniquerep} and the assumption on the first vertex in $\prec_{1}$ imply that $\prec_{1}$ is neighborhood-equivalent to $\prec'_{1}$ or $(\prec'_{2})^{R}$.
 We may assume that $\prec_{1}$ is neighborhood-equivalent to $\prec'_{1}$ since otherwise we can rotate the diagram $D'$ by $180$ degrees and get a permutation diagram of $G$ in which the ordering on $\ell_{1}$ is $\prec_{1}$, $\xcor_{2}(x)=\xcor_{1}(x)+1$ for $x \in X$, and $\xcor_{2}(y)=\xcor_{1}(y)-1$ for $y \in Y$.